cconover/author-customization/readme.txt

 == Changelog ==

 = 0.3.1 =
-* Full support for TinyMCE 4.0 which will be released with WordPress 3.9
+* Full support for WordPress 3.9 and TinyMCE 4.0
 * Fixed the plugin upgrade process to ensure deprecated settings are upgraded, and upgrades run more smoothly for all future versions
 * General code cleanup and minor bug fixes